moq-wg/moq-transport/draft-ietf-moq-transport.md

 If 0, then the Largest Group ID and Largest Object ID fields will not be present.

+TODO: Should these be the first Group being delivered?
+If the previous group isn't cached, but was requested, should that be indicated?
+ie: by making ContentExists an enum?

 * Largest Group ID: the largest Group ID available for this track.
 This field is only present if ContentExists has a value of 1.

 * Largest Object ID: the largest Object ID available within the largest Group ID for this track.
 This field is only present if ContentExists has a value of 1.